 Growing up, fish was always on the table.
-My grandparents live just off a river and we would spend every evening fishing and going fishing for vacation.
+My grandparents live just off a river and we would spend every evening fishing and even spent our vacations fishing.
 My grandfather would smoke fish using some metal box contraption that he put together and it always came out delicious.
-When I started to explore recipes for my eggs, I decided that smoking a salmon like my grandfather did was definitely something that I wanted to do.
+When I started to explore recipes for my eggs, I decided that hot smoking a salmon like my grandfather did was definitely something that I wanted to do.

 Smoking a salmon is a process – I started on Tuesday to smoke it on Saturday.